PlayVS Fortnite Rulebook

 The decision of which condition(s) shall justify a game restart is solely at the discretion of League Officials.

 7.4.1 Restarts After GOR.
-The following are examples of situations in which a game may be restarted after GOR has been established.
+The following are examples of situations in which a session may be restarted after GOR has been established.

 184.108.40.206 If a league official determines that there are environmental conditions which are unfair (e.g. excessive noise, hostile weather, unacceptable safety risks).